Bonus Flash Fiction: A Violin Etude for Girls With Careful Braids

 All those adults should fully commit and call the event Recital for Girls with Careful Braids.
 After all, both music and hair were expected to press against the skull, flat and scrupulously contained.

-As Ms. Bowdoin, Bethany’s violin teacher, stepped forward and adjusted the music stand, Bethany noticed her mother’s frown, the way she checked for any signs that Bethany’s hair wasn’t properly contained.
+As Ms. Bowdoin, Bethany’s violin teacher, stepped forward and adjusted the music stand, Bethany noticed her mother’s frown, the way she checked for any signs that Bethany’s hair wasn’t properly prepared.

 And then, finally, it was time.